Environmental Law: An Overview

 Congress began promulgating specific statutory protections for the environment in 1899 with the Rivers and Harbors Act, which provided a regulatory mechanism to limit pollution in the nation’s navigable waters.
 Modern environmental law began developing in the 1950s with the enactment of statutes such as the Federal Water Pollution Control Act (now referred to as the Clean Water Act (CWA)) and the Clean Air Act (CAA).

 Biotechnology is a developing area of law that continues to impact environmental issues.
 Biotechnology, or genetic engineering (GE), is the “genetic modification of organisms by recombinant DNA techniques.”
 The products resulting from GE techniques are often referred to as genetically modified organisms (GMOs).
-Because the federal policy has taken the position that biotechnology itself has no inherent dangers, products developed with such technology are regulated under existing laws in the same manner as non-biotechnology products.
+Because federal agencies have taken the position that biotechnology itself has no inherent dangers, products developed with such technology are regulated under existing laws in the same manner as non-biotechnology products.
 Three federal agencies have oversight over GE products: the United States Department of Agriculture (USDA), the Animal and Plant Health Inspection Service (APHIS), the Food and Drug Administration (FDA), and the Environmental Protection Agency (EPA).

 Under this regulatory structure, APHIS is responsible for ensuring that agriculture is protected from pests and diseases.
 APHIS regulates GE crops under the Plant Protection Act (PPA).
-PPA provides the authority for APHIS to regulate GE crops as “biological control organisms” and de-regulate organisms that meet federal testing and safety requirements.
+The PPA provides the authority for APHIS to regulate GE crops as “biological control organisms” and de-regulate organisms that meet federal testing and safety requirements.
 The EPA regulates biopesticides, plants whose DNA has chemical properties and protections such as Round-Up Ready Corn and Soybeans.
 The EPA has the authority to regulate biopesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 Under the Federal Food, Drug, and Cosmetic Act (FDCA), the FDA generally has authority over labeling foods containing GE components.
 Until 2016, there were no mandatory labeling requirements for foods containing GE components because such foods were deemed to be as safe as their traditional counterparts.

-In 2016, Congress passed the National Bioengineered Food Disclosure Standard, which establishes a mandatory labeling requirement for all foods falling within the definition of bioengineered food.
+In 2016, Congress passed the National Bioengineered Food Disclosure Standard, which established a mandatory labeling requirement for all foods falling within the definition of bioengineered food.
 The USDA has the authority to promulgate the rules and regulations implementing this law.
 For more information, see the Biotechnology Reading Room.

 Environmental laws affecting agriculture have rapidly developed over the past sixty years and cover a broad spectrum of issues– from pesticide use to erosion control, from water quality, quantity, and use to particulate contamination of the air we breathe.
 Due to the wide range of environmental statutes and regulations, many of the topics covered in this reading room are also addressed in other places on this site.
 To find more detailed information on specific statutes, follow the links to the additional Reading Rooms provided below.